-Why this common cosmetic ingredient deserves a second look before getting a spot in your routinePosted on January 28, 2020 Written by: 100% PURE ®
+Why this common cosmetic ingredient deserves a second look before getting a spot in your routinePosted on February 5, 2021 Written by: 100% PURE ®

 Hold up – there’s alcohol in this?
 Depending on what we’re talking about, that could be a good thing.
-But in this case, we’re turning a microscope on skin care and everything we know about alcohol denat.
+But in this case, we’re turning a microscope on skin care, and everything we know about alcohol denat.

-Here’s the lowdown on this common ingredient and why we’re keeping it far away from our skin.
+Here’s the lowdown on this common ingredient, and why we’re keeping it far away from our skin.

-This obviously means that in some cases, alcohol denat is crucial to the performance of the product.
+In some cases, alcohol denat is crucial to the performance of the product.
 While we wholeheartedly agree that all of these elements are important in terms of creating a quality skin care product, we also happen to know that there are alternative ingredients that are better for our skin.